The Cheeky Monkey Media Blog

 - Macro white spaces: These are the areas between significant elements like graphics, columns of text, margins, and padding.

 - Passive space: The space between small objects that go unnoticed.
-They are used to create texts, organize paragraphs or icons.
+They are used to create texts and organize paragraphs or icons.
 Although these spaces seem unavoidable, they are intentionally adjusted to make it easier for the user to read the texts and elements.

 Both the active and the macro spaces can completely alter a design; for this reason, we must always use them with great care.
 With white space, comes power and responsibility…